mahavedalla/mahavedalla/docs/questions/methuna/what-arouses-sexual-desire.md

-# What arouses sexual desire?
+Question: What arouses sexual desire?
 Answer in Brief: -
  Category: Methuna
 Sutta References: AN 7.51